secretstartups/handbook/people-group/talent-assessment/index.html.md

 ### Overview

-Starting in FY'23, we will utilize Workday to complete our Talent Assessment.
+We use Workday to complete our Talent Assessment.
 You can review an overview of Workday Talent [here](https://docs.google.com/presentation/d/1CYNNtYWvbDyDu_WndCQ47uvTbZYhNKt5PJLnrwZ_3ek/edit?usp=sharing).
 Please reach out to your [People Business Partner](/handbook/people-group/#people-business-partner-alignment-to-division) if you have any questions.
 You can also review the following [guide](https://docs.google.com/document/d/1khkrwgVpef1hkDmwuF8Mhz9BTrtZt4WaFAwjChDFRh4/edit?usp=sharing) which mirrors what is included in the Workday Talent Assessment template to prepare you prior to the tool being launched.

 There are many talent assessment options, and we have opted to use a Performance/Growth Potential Matrix (commonly known as "9-Box" in the US) and annually review Key Talent.

-GitLab's Performance/Growth Potential Matrix is a type of talent assessment that forms part of our [Talent Development Program](https://about.gitlab.com/handbook/people-group/talent-development-program/).
+GitLab's Performance/Growth Potential Matrix is a type of talent assessment that forms part of our [Talent Development Program](/handbook/people-group/talent-development-program/).

 In addition to assessing Performance/Growth Potential, we annually review Key Talent aligned with the criteria outlined below on this page.
 The combination of Performance/Growth Potential and Key Talent assessments allow us to identify team members who drive the organization’s success and use our engagement tools to retain them.